 Keeping a handle on communications is key.
 You want to organize your communications processes as much as possible.

-Don’t be intimidated by the movie casting process.
-Remember that your available roles are valuable opportunities for actors to show their stuff.
+Don’t be intimidated by the indie film casting process.
+Remember, your available roles are valuable opportunities for actors to show their stuff.

 You just need to go through the proper channels and stick to the rules of running a professional production.